 Both groups reported significantly increased amounts of international experience and knowledge in comparison with past surveys.
 Over 90 percent of the public believes international education will be important to the careers of youth, and nearly half (48 percent) of the students said they hoped to take part in a study abroad program.
 The present figure is closer to 3 percent.
 Most students can't afford it.

 Much as the response to Sputnik made it possible for my wife and I and thousands of others to finish our education and study abroad, so may the response to the attacks of September 11 affect this generation.
 At the end of 2001, House-Senate conferees, led by Rep. David Obey (D-WI), agreed to an historical funding increase of $20.5 million, or 26 percent, for international education and foreign language studies.

 Of all the international experience variables examined in the ACE study, travel abroad showed the greatest positive impact on international knowledge.
 The next most important factor was education.
 Obviously, what the world needs is more educated travelers!
 Please subscribe or renew.
-Use the cards between pages 32-33, one of which is our own survey form.
 Thanks and happy transitions.